Picovoice/porcupine/binding/dotnet/README.md

 ## Demos

-The [Porcupine dotnet demo project](https://github.com/Picovoice/porcupine/tree/master/demo/dotnet) is a .NET Core console app that allows for processing real-time audio (i.e. microphone) and files using Porcupine.
+The [Porcupine dotnet demo project](https://github.com/Picovoice/porcupine/tree/master/demo/dotnet) is a .NET Core command line application that allows for processing real-time audio (i.e. microphone) and files using Porcupine.